Halloween events in Cornwall 2025

 Goss Moor, nr Indian Queens TR9 6HP

-Head to the Screech Owl Sanctuary on Thursday the 31st of October for a day of freakishly good fun amongst the birds and animals, such as the fancy dress competition that’s open to young’uns and parents alike, a pumpkin carving competition, free face painting, deliciously devilish storytelling and themed talks.
-Of course, while you’re here pay a visit to the stars of the show themselves, the owls – from British barn, tawny and long eared owls to European eagle owls, African wood owls, New Zealand boobook owls and American northern hawk owls, there’s a plethora of feathered friends to admire.
+Head to the Screech Owl Sanctuary on Friday the 31st of October for a day of freakishly good fun amongst the birds and animals, such as the fancy dress competition that’s open to young’uns and parents alike, a pumpkin carving competition, free face painting, deliciously devilish storytelling and themed talks.
+Of course, while you’re here, pay a visit to the stars of the show themselves, the owls – from British barn, tawny and long eared owls to European eagle owls, African wood owls, New Zealand boobook owls and American northern hawk owls, there’s a plethora of feathered friends to admire.

-The Sanctuary, located near St Columb Major, is also home to creatures of the furry kind, such as wallabies, racoons, llamas, meerkats and pygmy goats.
+The Sanctuary, located near St Columb Major, is also home to creatures of the furry kind, such as wallabies, raccoons, llamas, meerkats and pygmy goats.
 There’s a tea room where you can indulge in a delicious hot chocolate, a play area for the little ones, and shop onsite for memorable gifts to take home.

-Train a dragon at Trerice Manor
+Enchanted Halloween at Trerice Manor

 Kestle Mill, near Newquay TR8 4PG